multipass-tech/multipass-psd2-docs/doc/dedicated-interface.md

 To see procedure flow charts and sequence diagrams that describe API flows, please see the Workflow.

 ### Workflow

+### Get started

+#### Sign up and get access
+Sign up for an account by sending request to `support@multipass.co`, explore our documentation, connect you app to an API.
+#### Develop and test your application
+Use the Sandbox environment to develop and test your app.
+#### Request approval and go live
+Contact us to request production access for your app.
+After all checks, approval and onboarding you are ready to go live!

 ## Actions